Vortex Harmonic Spinors on the Nappi-Witten Space: Harmonic spinors on Minkowski

 It is well-known that the space of harmonic spinors is invariant under conformal transformations of the metric \cite{hitchin1974harmonic}.
 In fact, if two metrics are related by a conformal transformation $g_{\Omega}=\Omega^{2}g$ then the Dirac operators are related by

 where $n$ is the dimension of the manifold.
+In particular, if $\psi$ is harmonic with respect to $D$, then

+is harmonic with respect to $D_\Omega$.
 In \cite{Erdos:2001} this is discussed in detail for the conformal relationship between $S^{3}$ and $\R^{3}$, and the relationship described there underlies the relationship between the vortex magnetic modes of \cite{RS2,RS1}.